Introduction to Python

 ['item0', 1.1, 'insert', True, 3, 'item4', 5, 6.6, 'item7', 'item8', 'item9']

-It is not necessary to extend the list by another list, it can be done by another iterable Python data type (tuples
+It is not necessary to extend the list using another list; it can be done using another iterable data type in Python (tuples

 , sets